Skip to content

 aggregate_rate override for inference-perf specs.
 When converting inference-perf specs via blis convert infperf, per-stage rates in the spec override a user-specified aggregate_rate.
 If the sum of stage rates differs from aggregate_rate, BLIS logs a warning and uses the stage-rate sum.
 This prevents silent rate scaling errors.

 --total-kv-blocks phantom default.
 The CLI default is 1,000,000 blocks, but this value almost never takes effect.
-In roofline/crossmodel mode, auto-calculation from GPU memory supersedes it.
-In blackbox mode, defaults.yaml provides a per-model value (e.g., 17,600 for qwen3-14b/H100/TP=1).
-The 1M default is a last-resort fallback — if your simulation uses it, check whether your model/hardware combination has a defaults.yaml entry or whether auto-calculation is failing.
+For all latency backends (roofline, trained-physics), auto-calculation from model architecture and GPU memory supersedes it when a HuggingFace config.json is available and the hardware config specifies MemoryGiB.
+The 1M default is a last-resort fallback — if your simulation uses it, check whether auto-calculation is failing (missing config.json, missing MemoryGiB, or unsupported model architecture).

 enable_multi_turn_chat semantic mismatch (issue #517). inference-perf's enable_multi_turn_chat creates one persistent session per virtual user.
 BLIS's closest equivalent is multi_turn.single_session: true in the workload YAML, but the session mechanics differ.
 When converting inference-perf specs, verify that the converted multi-turn behavior matches your intent.